INK-USC/USC-DS-RelationExtraction/README.md

 ```
 $ python code/Evaluation/emb_test.py extract KBP retype cosine 0.0
 $ python code/Evaluation/tune_threshold.py extract KBP emb retype cosine
-$ python code/Evaluation/convertPredictionToJson.py $Data 0.0 # replace 0.0 with whatever threshold you would like
+$ python code/Evaluation/convertPredictionToJson.py $Data 0.0
 ```
+The last command generates json file for predicted results, in the same format as test_new.json in data/intermediate/$DATANAME/rm.
+Replace the second parameter with whatever threshold you would like.

 ## Reference
 Please cite the following paper if you find the codes and datasets useful: